XAU

 Are Silver Eagles worth the premium?

-American Silver Eagles carry a higher premium than generic rounds ($4-6 over spot vs $1-3), but the premium is partially recoverable at resale.
+American Silver Eagles carry a higher premium than generic rounds ($4-6 over spot vs $1-3), but that premium is partially recoverable at resale.
 Eagles are universally recognized, easy to authenticate, and accepted by every dealer at a higher buyback price than generic silver.
-For investors who plan to sell to dealers or private buyers, the built-in liquidity of Silver Eagles often justifies the extra premium.
+The built-in liquidity of Silver Eagles justifies the extra premium for investors who plan to resell.
 For pure metal accumulation at minimum cost, generic rounds or junk silver are more efficient.

 What is the cheapest silver coin to buy?

-Junk silver (pre-1965 US 90% silver coins) and generic silver rounds from private mints typically carry the lowest premiums over spot price.
-Junk silver dimes and quarters can often be purchased within $1-2 of melt value.
-Generic 1 oz silver rounds from mints like Sunshine Minting, SilverTowne, or Asahi are usually $1-3 over spot.
+Junk silver (pre-1965 US 90% silver coins) and generic silver rounds from private mints carry the lowest premiums over spot price.
+Junk silver dimes and quarters are often available within $1-2 of melt value.
+Generic 1 oz silver rounds from mints like Sunshine Minting, SilverTowne, or Asahi run $1-3 over spot.
 Buying in bulk (tubes of 20 or monster boxes of 500) further reduces the per-ounce premium.

 How many silver coins should a beginner buy?